My dad was a great guy, and I miss him tremendously.

 Right before they got married, my father's mother told him, "You'll never be able to keep that rich bitch in the style to which she's become accustomed."
 That was also bullshit, but I do sometimes wonder if my dad wouldn't have been better off had he managed to get out of Tennessee as a single man.

 |The happy couple.
 I'm gonna guess that my dad was on|

 mid-tour leave from Vietnam when this was taken.

 If you've done the math, you will realize that my father was in college during the Vietnam War.
 He and (so I'm told) seven of his fraternity brothers decided to join the Marine Corps in 1968.
-He went to OCS, was commissioned, and eventually fought to go overseas because by then the war was winding down.
+He went to Officer Candidate School, was commissioned, and eventually fought to go overseas because by then the war was winding down.
 He spent six months on staff and then spent six months as a Rifle Platoon Leader, after which he came home and became a Regular officer.
 He hadn't intended to make it a career, but in Vietnam, my father found his calling.